pfheatwole/thesis/source/demonstration.rst

 cascade angles, but since the simple model does not include those the deflection angles must be assumed/guessed.

-[[In :ref:`paraglider_components:Brakes` I suggested a cubic polynomial.
-You can guesstimate the parameters by looking at a rear-view photo of a wing.]]
+[[Estimate the parameters of the quartic model in :ref:`paraglider_components:Brakes` by looking at a rear-view photo of a wing.]]

 .. figure:: figures/paraglider/simulations/Hook3_rear_view.jpg
    :name: Hook3_rear_view